-PICK&MOVE Storage Kensington London is a flexible and convenient alternative to traditional self-storage.
-We collect from your doorstep we deliver too, you never have to visit storage facilities again.
-PICK&MOVE mobile storage units are quickly becoming the primary choice for both home and business uses.
+PICK&MOVE Storage Kensington London is a flexible and convenient alternative to traditional self-storage Kensington.
+We collect from your doorstep and deliver when you need it.
+You never have to visit storage facilities again.
+PICK&MOVE mobile storage units are quickly becoming the primary choice for both homes and businesses in Kensington.
 We understand and respect the value of both time and convenience Since 2004, PICK&MOVE has been provident secure, and flexible storage solutions for both short and long term storage.

 Storage unit cost starts as little as £9.95 per week, even better our storage offers and a discount is the envy of our competitors, Are you in need of Long term storage in Kensington?
-Get a QUOTE and receive 25% and 10% discount respectively depending on the size of storage units, Even better free collection + Insurance is included absolutely free of charge.
+Get a QUOTE for special offers today.
+Even better We offer storage collection and delivery for your goods, no need to hire a van or third parties removals.

 STORAGE FACILITIES IN KENSINGTON